FMIG Manual

 Description

 Residents from a local family medicine residency program come to teach students about the discipline of sports medicine within Family Medicine.
-They review the indications for splinting and casting and trained students to apply short arm splints and casts.
-Student practiced casting on each other with guidance from the residents.
+They review the indications for splinting and train students to apply short arm splints.
+Students practice splinting each other with guidance from the residents.

 Planning / Logistics